Sumedhn97/DragonSnap/README.md

 Voila!
 You're all set to capture, compile, and download with DragonSnap!

+## Contributing

+This is an active repository and your contributions are always welcome!

+Please read CONTRIBUTING.md to get started.

+---

 ## License

 DragonSnap is licensed under the MIT license.
 For more information, please refer to the [license](LICENSE) file in the repository.